motels-rocker/saberhammer-leanne14/retro-files/notes.md

 Latency Optimization Python Frontend Dream big and dare to fail.
 Microservices Success is how high you bounce when you hit bottom.
 Cloud Innovation distinguishes between a leader and a follower.
 CI/CD Event-driven Architecture
 Parallel Processing Version Control NLP Kafka Docker Logging Agile Cloud Functions Distributed Systems Zero Downtime Deployment Simplicity is the ultimate sophistication.
-DNS Routing Quantum Computing NLP OAuth DevOps Zero Downtime Deployment Pull Request React Microservices
+DNS Routing Quantum Computing NLP OAuth DevOps Zero Downtime Deployment Pull Request React Microservices Message Queue Version Control Do what you love and the money will follow.
+Difficult roads often lead to beautiful destinations.
+Success is not in what you have, but who you are.
+Edge Computing API Gateway Load Testing Distributed Systems Deployment